jacobgil/pytorch-grad-cam/README.md

-## Many Class Activation Map methods implemented in Pytorch ##
+# Class Activation Map methods implemented in Pytorch
+## Tested on Common CNN Networks and Vision Transformers!

 | Method   | What it does |
 |----------|--------------|
 | GradCAM  | Weight the 2D activations by the average gradient
 | GradCAM++  | Like GradCAM but use second order gradients
 | XGradCAM  | Like GradCAM but scale by the normalized activations
-| AblationCAM  | Zero out activations to measure how the output drops
+| AblationCAM  | Zero out activations and measure how the output drops
-| ScoreCAM  | Perbutation the image by the scaled activations to measure how the output drops
+| ScoreCAM  | Perbutate the image by the scaled activations and measure how the output drops

-Tested on Common CNN networks and Vision Transformers!

 ### What makes the network think the image label is 'pug, pug-dog' and 'tabby, tabby cat':
 ![Dog](https://github.com/jacobgil/pytorch-grad-cam/blob/master/examples/dog.jpg?raw=true) ![Cat](https://github.com/jacobgil/pytorch-grad-cam/blob/master/examples/cat.jpg?raw=true)